Lenniott/gilgamesh_service_local/plan.md

 6. Added `encode_base64` option to control media encoding in responses
 7. Implemented URL-based caching with file storage and TTL
 8. Added `cleanup_temp` option to control temporary file and cache cleanup
 9. Verified background task cleanup reliability with comprehensive tests
+10. Converted downloaders and handlers to async
+11. Implemented asyncio.to_thread for blocking operations
+12. Fixed encode_base64 functionality to properly respect the flag
+13. Added test script for various URL types and configurations